December 8, 2020 | 10:00-11:30 am EST

 January 12, 2021 | 10:00-11:30 am EST

-The second session takes a look at both public and private food assistance programs through the lens of those operating the programs.
-Learn about the challenges these programs have encountered during the pandemic and local responses.
+The second session takes a look at both government and non-profit food assistance programs through the lenses of those operating the programs.
+Learn about the challenges these public and private programs have encountered during the pandemic and local responses to the increased community needs.
+This session will include representatives from government programs, food pantries, school nutrition programs, community meal sites, and organizations related to food assistance programs.